xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

   * If there is a sample left:

-    * Copy it out
+    #.
+Copy it out

-    * Increase the read-pointer.
+    #.
+Increase the read-pointer.

-    * Increase the output sample number
+    #.
+Increase the output sample number

-    * If sample_time_valid is False:
+    #.
+If sample_time_valid is False:

        * Write the output sample number

        * Write the sampled time

        * Set the sample_time_valid to True

   * If there is no sample left

-    * set the RESET flag
+    #.
+Set the RESET flag

-    * copy out the previous sample
+    #.
+Copy out the previous sample

-    * Reset output sample number to zero.
+    #.
+Reset output sample number to zero.

 Measuring ASRC performance
 --------------------------